-At a distance around 23 kilometers from Asprovalta, going towards Kavala, after the bridge of Strimona, between the low hills, you can find the ruins of the ancient Amfipoli.
+At a distance around 23 kilometers from Asprovalta, going towards Kavala, after the bridge of Strimona, between the low hills, you can find the ruins of the ancient Amphipolis.

-Excavations were first introduced in 1956 by the Greek Archaeological Service.
+Excavations were first introduced in 1956 by the Greek Archaeological Organization.

-A trademark point and emblem of the region and the whole of Macedonia, is the lion of Amfipolis.
+A trademark point and emblem of the region and the whole of Macedonia, is the lion of Amphipolis.

 This is one of the most important monuments of the 4th century BC that have survived until now, it is the only restored and is located today next to the old bridge of Strymon on the provincial road.

 In the area several gravestones, votive reliefs and statues, like gold jewelry have been found (in the graves).
 Also, many vases have been found that reveal intense commercial traffic.
 Besides the earliest findings, parts of the ancient walls and the temple of the muse, Clio there are also remaining parts of houses of the Hellenistic and Roman period.